-According to a 2015 study from SHRM, 85% of companies leverage healthcare benefits to recruit employees.
+A study conducted by SHRM in 2018 found that 92% of employees feel that benefits are important to their overall job satisfaction and retention.
 This means the organizations you’re competing against for talent are actively promoting their healthcare plans and programs as a reason to jump ship.
-If you’re not providing a solid benefits package—or worse, you don’t know how your benefits package stacks up—you could lose some of your most valuable resource -- your people.
+If you’re not providing a robust benefits package, or you don’t know how your benefits package stacks up, you could lose some of your most valuable resource – your people.

 That’s why it’s essential to conduct a benefit plan design comparison at least once a year.
 By effectively analyzing your benefits plan, you can identify areas of weakness and fill the gaps before your employees start to turnover.

-The first step in any plan design analysis is gaining an understanding of your population’s current satisfaction with their benefits plan.
+The first step in any plan design analysis is understanding your population’s current satisfaction with their benefits plan.
 You can leverage employee feedback through surveys and yearly reviews to gauge your overall employee satisfaction with your benefits package.

 However, you can also gain valuable insight into your competition along the way.
-It’s likely that the majority of your team has come from organizations that you actively compete with for talent.
-With this in mind, you have a sea of knowledge in your organization about what benefits packages are being offered at other companies.
-Tapping into this knowledge is often as simple as asking.
-When running an employee survey, you can ask questions such as:
+The majority of your team has likely come from organizations that you actively compete with for talent.
+With this in mind, you have a sea of knowledge about what benefits packages are offered at other companies.
+Tapping into this knowledge can be done by running an employee survey, asking questions such as: